asri6725/finances/README.md

 Set of functions that check for the following things -
 1. Cummulative spending based on description.
 2. Frequence of spending based on description.

+### TODO

+1. Update this docco with done items.
+2. Implement deleting parts of userInput.